 A Northern Story

 ‘The Lore of the North’ explores folklore and traditions from the North of England.
 Informed by a strong sense of connection to the landscape and its people, the rational for this project was to create magic and wonderment.
-Reinterpreting and making real the stories, myth and ritual of this incredible region.
+Reinterpreting and making real the stories, myths and rituals of this incredible region.

 Lord Whitney created exquisite sets that were based in fantasy but shot in reality.
-Carefully developed characters were photographed, on beautifully constructed sets as well as on location, in the magnificent Yorkshire Dales.
-Through extensive research, they were inspired to re-interpret the folklore and myth, developing a photographic exhibition and interactive book, where the reader chose their own path through the narrative.
+Carefully developed characters were photographed on beautifully constructed sets, as well as on location in the magnificent Yorkshire Dales.
+Through extensive research, Lord Whitney were inspired to re-interpret the folklore and myths, developing a photographic exhibition and interactive book, where the reader chose their own path through the narrative.

 The book was designed through a collaboration with graphic designer Amy Rodchester, to offer an inventive and playful way of experiencing a story.
 Subtly referenced motifs aimed to capture fleeting moments from an infinite myth; with Lord Whitney finding themselves acting as an omniscient narrator in a never-ending novel.
 The project was supported by Arts Council England’s Grants for the Arts.